Counselling and Psychotherapeutic Approach

 Psychotherapy Training and Accreditation

-Ursula holds a Diploma in Counselling and Psychotherapy.
-She has Postgraduate Diplomas in: Gestalt Therapy, Child Psychotherapy, Play Therapy and Group Facilitation, together with a Certificate in Filial Training (Child/Parent Relationship).
-She has additional training in Jungian Sand Therapy.
+Ursula holds a Diploma in Counselling and Psychotherapy as well as postgraduate diplomas in: Gestalt Therapy, Child Psychotherapy, Play Therapy and Group Facilitation.
+She has also completed additional training in Jungian Sand Therapy.

-Ursula is an accredited member of The Irish Association of Humanistic and Integrative Psychotherapy (MIAHIP) and The International Jungian Sand Therapy Association (MIJSTA).
-She is a Registrant with The Irish Council for Psychotherapy, European Association for Psychotherapy (EAP) and The European Association of Integrative Psychotherapy (EAIP)
+Ursula is an accredited member of The Irish Association of Humanistic and Integrative Psychotherapy (IAHIP) and The International Jungian Sand Therapy Association (IJSTA).
+In addition, Ursula is a Registrant with The Irish Council for Psychotherapy, European Association for Psychotherapy (EAP) and The European Association of Integrative Psychotherapy (EAIP)

-Ursula is an accredited clinical Supervisor with The Irish Association of Humanistic and Integrative Psychotherapy (SIAHIP) and a recognised Supervisor with The Irish Association of Counselling and Psychotherapy.
-She is available to supervise counsellors and psychotherapists together with other practitioners in the Health and Mental Health profession.
+As an accredited clinical Supervisor with The Irish Association of Humanistic and Integrative Psychotherapy (IAHIP) and a recognised Supervisor with The Irish Association of Counselling and Psychotherapy (IACP).
+Ursula is available to supervise counsellors and psychotherapists together with other practitioners in the health and mental health profession to include social care workers.

 Counselling Experience and Areas of Interest

-Ursula is a Psychotherapist, Child Psychotherapist and Play Therapist with over 20 years’ experience of working in the field of human relationships.
+As a Psychotherapist, Child Psychotherapist and Play Therapist with over 20 years’ experience of working in the field of human relationships.
+Ursula was invited to deliver training and share her interest in sand therapy and play therapy in the St Petersburg University in Russia in 2010 and University of Minnesota in the USA in 2011.

-She works with feelings around; depression, relationship issues, bereavement, suicidal thoughts, illness, sexual issues and general stress that can make it difficult to cope with everyday experiences.
-Ursula also works with parents to enhance the relationship they have between themselves and their child.
+Ursula’s work involves helping clients deal with and come to terms with any of the whole range of emotional feelings linked to: depression, relationship issues, bereavement, suicidal thoughts, illness, sexual issues and general stress; all can make it difficult to cope with everyday life experiences.

-If you have experienced a major life event (i.e. relationship breakup, bereavement, loss of job, change in financial situation…) or if indeed you feel a bit “flat” and the usual coping skills like “getting on with it” or “bouncing back” are no longer working for you, this is a good time to seek out professional help to restore you to your usual Self.
+If you have experienced a major life event (i.e. relationship breakup, bereavement, loss of job, change in financial situation…) or if indeed you feel a bit “flat” and the usual coping skill like “getting on with it” or “bouncing back” are no longer working for you, this is a good indicator to seek out professional help to restore you to the person you were born to become.